scindex/scindex/.github/ISSUE_TEMPLATE/correction.md

 title: "Correct: [scindex ID] - [Brief description of correction]"
 labels: "correction, needs-review"
 assignees: ''
+about: "Use this template for tracking corrections to the scindex."
 ---

 **Thank you for helping us maintain the accuracy of the scindex!** Please use this template to report an error or suggest an improvement to an existing entry.